AdobeDocs/pass.en/help/authentication/entitlement-flow.md

 **AccessEnabler**

-*   **`setRequestor()`** - Establishes your identify with the AccessEnalber, and by extension, the Adobe Pass authentication servers.
+*   **`setRequestor()`** - Establishes your identify with the AccessEnalber, and by extension, the Adobe Pass Authentication servers.
 This call is a precursor to the rest of the entitlement flow.
 For example, in JavaScript:

     ```JavaScript
       /* Define the requestor ID (Programmer/aggregator ID). */